New Student Visa Limits Spur Suit by Harvard, MIT

 “The order came down without notice — its cruelty surpassed only by its recklessness,” Harvard president Lawrence Bacow wrote in an e-mail.

+This would create “a huge economic loss” in university towns, added Micol Mion, another Boston immigration attorney, because foreign students lease apartments, buy cars and do a lot of shopping.

+Universities also face heavy economic losses because foreign students typically pay full tuition and many might decide to quit if they can’t stay in the U.S. for the cultural experience, the lawyers both said.

-Issued Monday by the Department of Homeland Security’s Immigration and Customs Enforcement agency, the order alters a policy that previously let foreign students stay in the U.S. and take online-only classes in the spring and summer semesters as an emergency response to the pandemic.
+Immigration and Customs Enforcement, a subdivision of the Department of Homeland Security, issued the order Monday, altering emergency guidelines that had been put in place as the government navigates the coronavirus pandemic.
+Previously, ICE had said foreign students could stay in the U.S. and take online-only classes in the spring and summer semesters.

 Now, however, “the U.S. Department of State will not issue visas to students enrolled in schools and/or programs that are fully online for the fall semester nor will U.S. Customs and Border Protection permit these students to enter the United States,” the order states.